brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/doris-5-rob" "https://www.dropbox.com/scl/fi/hgwq4j6hr8u54yu8nc5cx/2W4A3838.JPG?rlkey=y5n7hjh6qxht0n70xokmtw2r9&dl=1" 1200}}" loading="lazy"></figure>

 I find my most epic tent pitch of the entire trip.
 If you're going to visit Beverly Hills Rock, please make sure to pick up a guest pass at the guard booth, pleb.
-This is top dollar lakefront property.
+This is top dollar lakefront property after all.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/doris-6-tent" "https://www.dropbox.com/s/kcma6526lv64eom/2W4A3841.JPG?dl=1" 1200}}" loading="lazy"></figure>

 We hike into the Mono Hot Springs campground for dinner and one last resupply.
 One half of our party gets lost on the way and runs into a large rattlesnake in the rocks, but isn't overly concerned about it.

 Once reaching the campground every one of us orders one last burger (except Umur, who orders a blackened fish fillet).
-Our waiter is an incredibly pleasant European from Prague that calls us all "sir".
+Our waiter is an incredibly pleasant European from Prague that calls us all "sir", which feels overly formal for a bunch of vagrants wearing hiking pants and with zinc sunscreen slathered all over their face.
 We finish late and walk the mile back to camp by the light of our headlamps.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/doris-7" "https://www.dropbox.com/scl/fi/mj6uospz27nqfblzns3b4/2W4A3850.JPG?rlkey=ip3thh9ps98y451fqihdwjual&dl=1" 1200}}" loading="lazy"></figure>

 <hr>

-## Day 3 (#day-3)
+## Day 3, exogenic (#day-3)

 Day 3 is really day 1, where the trip gets real and we start hiking long distances.
 We say goodbye to Umur, the car, and heavy luxuries like our cast iron pan, camp chairs, and dignity, and get hiking.

 For the first time, we realize just how heavy our packs are, how hot California is, and how far we still have to go.
 I take a sunburn on the lips that'll last all week and into the next.
+(Note to self: bring a hat next time.)

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bear-ridge-1" "https://www.dropbox.com/scl/fi/n4eo5z5at88eyxb3lagkk/2W4A3854.JPG?rlkey=x03jc6srb5y0i4jdpf74g3xv9&dl=1" 1200}}" loading="lazy"></figure>

 Farina starts to use the word "exogenous" a lot, one that I haven't heard since high school science.
 We all smile and nod, pretending that we're speaking mutually intelligible English, but secretly, none of the rest of us know what the hell he's talking about.

 That is, until he jumps into the first creek we find, fully clothed.
 The idea is to cool oneself using an _exogenous_ (def'n: "relating to or developing from external factors") source of water, thereby conserving the body's internal supply.
-It's really hot so this seems like a magnificent idea to the rest of us, and we all follow suit.
+It's really hot so this seems like a magnificent idea to the rest of us, and we follow suit.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bear-ridge-2" "https://www.dropbox.com/scl/fi/6nnvot6ybvlv3eoq100ib/2W4A3856.JPG?rlkey=otdr29afccb8anr2f0xlrxcw7&dl=1" 1200}}" loading="lazy"></figure>